ansible-collections/overview/removal_from_ansible.rst

 Broken collections
 ==================

+A collection is considered broken if one of the following conditions is true:

-If it turns out that a collection contained in Ansible X.0.0 depends on another collection included in X.0.0 and does not work with it, the collection can be removed from Ansible (X+1).0.0 under the following conditions:
+#.
+It depends on another collection included in X.0.0 but does not work with the actual version of it that is included, and there is no content in the collection that still works.

+If the collection is broken, it can be removed from Ansible (X+1).0.0 under the following conditions:

-1. The collection seems to be unmaintained and nobody successfully manages to fix the problems.
+#.
+The collection seems to be unmaintained and nobody successfully manages to fix the problems.
-2. The imminent removal in the next major Ansible release and its reasons are announced in the Ansible changelog, in The Bullhorn, and in the collection's issue tracker at least two months before the (X+1).0.0 release, and at least one month before the first (X+1).0.0 beta release.
+#.
+The imminent removal in the next major Ansible release and its reasons are announced in the Ansible changelog, in The Bullhorn, and in the collection's issue tracker at least two months before the (X+1).0.0 release, and at least one month before the first (X+1).0.0 beta release.
 The announcement must also contain information that, to prevent the removal, the collection urgently needs new maintainers who can fix the problems.

 Conditions under which the collection can stay in the Ansible package before removal in Ansible X+1: